the-laurel/evolve.staking/README.md

 - we enable volunteer developers to have enough gas to deploy their contracts
 - our demos and video presentations are supported by your trust in us

+Current delegations:
+- &lt; 1% - Evmos Community support
+- &gt; 99% - The Laurel Project volunteers' personal funds

+We currently restake 100% of the rewards for securing the network and maintaining voting power.

 ## Past Efforts

 - [February 2022](https://github.com/loredanacirstea/CV/blob/master/evmos/1.%20Feb_2022.md)